mapeditor/tiled/docs/reference/json-map-format.rst

     :header: Field, Type, Description
     :widths: 1, 1, 4

-    color,            string,           "Hex-formatted color (#RRGGBB or #AARRGGBB)" name,             string,           "Name of the Wang color" probability,      double,           "Probability used when randomizing"
+    class,            string,           "The class of the Wang color (since 1.9, optional)" color,            string,           "Hex-formatted color (#RRGGBB or #AARRGGBB)" name,             string,           "Name of the Wang color" probability,      double,           "Probability used when randomizing"